What is sweet itch? Well, you may also know it by any of the following other names:

 The subsequent allergic reaction to the bite, which is an immune response in your horse, triggers a series of events that can be hard to stop.
 First there is insane itching, which leads to hair loss from all the scratching.
 You will also then have more itching, more scratching, and eventually open and bleeding sores that can become infected.

 This horse's mane is almost gone due to rubbing.
+She's about a few days away from having open sores.

 Fortunately, there are some things that we can do to prevent this and help reverse the damage.
 First is prevention.
 Fly spray needs to become your friend, look for permethrins and benzyl benzoate as ingredients.
 Also make friends with a fly sheet.
 There are several companies that makes a fly sheet specific for midges, which basically covers your whole horse except the head and legs.
 Tail head, belly, neck, and face are all covered with awesomely designed panels and velcro and elastic.
 Your horse will appear to be in a bio-hazard suit, but that's exactly what he needs.